AdobeDocs/commerce-frontend-core/src/pages/javascript/resources.md

 ## Overview {#m2devgde-js-resources-intro}

-This topic describes general concepts of how [JavaScript](https://glossary.magento.com/javascript) (JS) components are organized in Magento.
+This topic describes general concepts of how [JavaScript](https://glossary.magento.com/javascript) (JS) components are organized.

 To address the problem of slow page loads, we exclude JavaScript from the page headers and we added the ability to use the [RequireJS library](http://requirejs.org).